-An easement restricts development to the degree that is necessary to protect the significant natural resources for that particular property.
+A conservation easement restricts development to the degree that is necessary to protect the significant natural resources for that particular property.
 Landowners and land trusts, working together, write conservation easements that reflect both the landowner's desires and the need to protect conservation values.
 A land trust is responsible for making sure the terms of the easement are followed.
 In many cases, current uses of the land such as farming or forestry continue while the conservation easement prevents intensive development in the future.
-A local government can work in partnership with local land owners to implement conservation easements to project critical lands including drainage basins for public water supply.
+A local government can work in partnership with local landowners to implement conservation easements to protect critical lands, such as drainage basins for public water supply.